 For Seniors & Parents

-In lieu of our "Preparing for the College Admission Process" program for seniors and parents held at CDH each fall, we are happy to announce a virtual program that is now live on the CDH website.
-We have included important information for seniors and families to navigate the college admissions process, particularly in the current COVID-19 environment.
-You will find information including trends in admissions, building a successful college list, ACT updates, as well as CDH application forms and procedures essential to the college application process.
-This year our College Application Contract will be online: CDH Class of 2021 College Application Contract.
+If you were unable to attend our "Preparing for the College Admission Process" program or need a refresher, we have posted important information on the CDH website.
+You will find helpful information including trends in admissions, building a successful college list, ACT updates, as well as CDH application forms and procedures essential to the college application process.

 We look forward to working with you all this year.
 If you would like to schedule a check-in please contact one of us.